wix-incubator/wix-gruntfile/README.md

 ```

 ## WixStyle inline
-To enable the wixStyle inline feature, `inline` property of the Gruntfile options sould be `true`.
+To enable the wixStyle inline feature, `inline` property of the Gruntfile options should be `true`.

 Common use of the inline:
 ####index.vm